rachelprovost/capstone_datalife2021/README.md

 ### Report
 The project's report can be found <a href="FinalCapstoneReport.pdf" target="_blank">here</a>.
 ### Note about the data
 Twitter and Instagram data was used for this project in addition to survey data.
 Since respondent-level survey data cannot be shared for privacy reasons, all data and notebooks are reported in aggregate.
-Additional reports created in the survey platforms can be found here for PoliMi and <a href="NYU_responses_survey.pdf" target="_blank">here</a> for NYU.
+Additional reports created in the survey platforms can be found <a href="NYU_responses_survey.pdf" target="_blank">here</a> for NYU.